 The Townshend-30 Campaign lays the groundwork for the school's next thirty years, towards a vision of doubling the number of residential students and expanding to reach thousands more students and families through summer social action programming.
 The first phase of the campaign, the purchase of its custom-built campus, is a critical prerequisite for the school to be able to achieve its vision for the future.

 What's the Challenge?

 As it approaches its 30th year of operation, Townshend's vision for its next thirty years includes bringing its innovative spiritually integrated and social action curriculum to many more children around the globe, by expanding residential capacity and increasing summer programming.
-Its landlord has agreed to discount its purchase price to 50% of its market value to make the purchase affordable.

 Why Does Townshend Need to Own the Property?

 The school's vision for bringing its innovative spiritual and social action curriculum to a greater number of students depends on owning the property.
 It does not make sense for a renter to make capital investments in a property it does not own; loans to finance planned investments cannot be secured unless Townshend owns the property; and additional funding sources such as European Union grants are only available if Townshend owns its campus.

 The school's long term financial sustainability also depends on increasing enrolment, which is currently limited by the capacity of the two existing dormitories.
 If we do not raise the funds to purchase the property, our expansion vision will proceed more slowly, being limited by the school’s current operating size.

 Finally, the school's landlord and Townshend’s Board agrees that in its next phase of operation, Townshend should be the owner of the campus.

 We are raising money to purchase the land and buildings so Townshend can be the master of its own destiny and bring its transformative curriculum to a greater number of students around the globe.

 How can you help?